mitmedialab/music-signaling/README.md

 # music-signaling
 This a demo version of the SoundSignaling platform.
-This project is designed to understand the communicative power of audio -- since so many of us listen to music for hours everyday, what if we could manipulate that music to convey information to us?
+This project is designed to explore the communicative power of audio -- since so many of us listen to music for hours everyday, what if we could manipulate that music to convey information to us?

 In this version, a client example is provided that will monitor your gmail inbox -- when a new email comes in, tracks you have uploaded and that you are listening to will be modified in a stylistically relevant way to let you know.
 Follow the steps below to get started.